What are silverfish?

 Silverfish and firebrats are both insects that belong to the order Thysanura and are common invaders inside homes.
 Both are referred to as bristletails because of the three tail-like appendages that extend off their last abdominal segment.
 Adult silverfish and firebrats are similar in size, with adults growing to about 3/4 of an inch in length.

 Silverfish have silvery-metallic scales covering their grayish-brown bodies, and their antennae are as long as their bodies; firebrats have tufts of brown scales covering their bodies, giving them a mottled appearance, and their antennae are longer than their bodies.
 In North Carolina and South Carolina, we have several species of silverfish that invade our homes and properties, including the common silverfish, four-lined silverfish, and gray silverfish.

 Are silverfish dangerous?

-Silverfish are not a dangerous pests, as they do not bite or sting, nor do they transmit diseases to people.
-The main problem associated with these pests is the damage they cause while feeding; they will damage personal property like clothing, curtains, upholstered furniture, and paper items.
+Silverfish are not dangerous pests, as they do not bite or sting or transmit diseases to people.
+The main problem with these pests is the damage they cause while feeding; they will damage personal property like clothing, curtains, upholstered furniture, and paper items.
 They also feed on and contaminate pantry items, including flour, pasta, potatoes, and dried beef.

 Why do I have a silverfish problem?